Conscription in Taiwan: Democratization

 Taiwan announced to lift the martial law in 1987 and implemented a full scale democratization in the 1990s.
 The conscription policy has also been reviewed at his period.
 At his time, the majority of all enlisted positions in the Republic of China Armed Forces (ROCAF) were filled by draftees which served 2 years on active duty.
 As the national defense policy has changed, the duration of mandatory service has also been reduced.
 From 2 years in 1990 down to 1 year 10 months in 2000.
 Then a 2 months term cut on mandatory military service each year between 2004 and 2008 until a total of 1 year remained in 2008.

-In the 2000s, there has also been an increase in the service options open to draftees, including alternative civilian service system, called Substitute service, with the Ministry of the Interior (MOI), as well as specialized service options for draftees in specific professions.
+In the 2000s, there was also an increase in service options open to draftees, including alternative civilian service system, called Substitute service, with the Ministry of the Interior (MOI), as well as specialized service options for draftees in specific professions.
 The National Conscription Agency has also been established under MOI to administrates the raft process is set forth by the Act of Military Service System.
+Alternative military service members participate in civil defense activities.